horizontalsystems/Unstoppable-Wallet-Website/_includes/content/content-en.md

 + Can’t Be Blocked
 + Can’t Be Shut Down
++ Doesn't Collect Data
 + No Signups, KYC or AML
-+ 100% Under Your Control

 <hr />
 <br />

-After 25.000 engineering hours we ended up with a wallet that can’t fail.
+After 25.000 engineering hours we had the wallet that can’t be stopped.

 It’s classy on the surface and unstoppable under the hood.